FSA103 – 40.00 Hours

 Participants enrolling in this course must meet one of the following employment statuses:

-Prior to the start of course, a member of the Forensic Science Academy staff will contact participants to verify employment in one of the fields listed above.
+Prior to the start of course, a member of the Forensic Science Academy staff will contact the participant to verify employment in one of the fields listed above.

 Class attendance is an essential part of the education process, and participants in TEEX courses are expected to attend all class sessions and field exercises. the course requires participants to attend a minimum of 80% of the class hours as a component of successful course completion.
 During the course, your instructor will review any additional attendance requirement, for example a field exercise that cannot be missed.